DaviDevMod/focus-trap/packages/focus-trap/README.md

 ### Return value

-A shallow copy of the `NormalisedTrapConfig` used internally by the library, which is the provided `TrapConfig` with IDs resolved to actual elements and default values set:
+[`focusTrap`](#usage) returns a shallow copy of the `NormalisedTrapConfig` used internally, which is the provided `TrapConfig` with IDs resolved to actual elements and default values set:

 ```ts
 type Focusable = HTMLElement | SVGElement;